cfeugier/mariage/README.md

-# mariage
+# wedding
-A simple way to manage your mariage's invitee
+A simple way to manage your mariage's guests.